Chinese Chicken Salad

 Step Two: Make Salad Dressing

-Make the Chinese Salad Dressing by adding the ingredients to a blender, starting with the oil, the white vinegar, the soy sauce, sugar, pepper, and the seasoning packets until smooth.
+To make the Chinese Salad Dressing, add the ingredients to a blender, starting with the oil, followed by the white vinegar, soy sauce, sugar, pepper, and the seasoning packets, until smooth.
 Refrigerate the salad dressing until ready to serve.

 Chinese Chicken Salad Dressing